Harvest Portfolios Group

 On the other hand, defensive stocks, like those in utilities or consumer staples, were often more reliable during this volatile period.
 Utilities are considered “defensive”, given its steady and attractive income streams, low correlations to broad markets, and sustainable cash flows driven by the necessity of everyday consumer use.

-Emera Incorporated (EMA:TSX) is a Halifax-based energy and services company that is engaged in the generation, transmission, and distribution of electricity to various customers.
+Emera Incorporated is a Halifax-based energy and services company that is engaged in the generation, transmission, and distribution of electricity to various customers.
 Like its peers, Emera suffered a sharp dip in mid-to-late March but quickly rebounded.
-Shares of Emera fell to a low of $42.12 on March 23, 2020, but had already rebounded to $55.50 per share at March 31, 2020.
-It was able to offer stability compared to its peers during the spring and summer months.
 Emera is one of several defensive utility stocks that make up the Harvest Global Equal Weight Global Utilities Income ETF (HUTL:TSX).

-Why does the utility sector offer an opportunity in late 2023?
+Why does the utility sector offer an opportunity in the middle of 2024?

 Utilities are services, such as lighting, heating, and water, that are provided and paid for and by all citizens.
 The nature of these essential services means that they are made available and are consumed regardless of economic and market conditions.
 Indeed, the ongoing strategic energy transition means there is still room for steady growth in this mammoth industry.
 That makes these entities a target for investors who are looking for stability in a period of flux.